 Take these five steps to help end distracted driving

 - Know the facts.
 Understanding the enormity of this issue, the hard facts, will give you purpose and help you recruit others in your organization and communities to step up and take action to make a difference.
 Start by reading our latest whitepaper on distracted driving.

 - Quantify the problem.
 Essentially, you’re zeroing in on your own situation.
 If you are an insurance provider, distracted driving is causing more claims.
 If you’re in the business of sharing economy, distracted driving is pushing up costs and losses.
 Quantify these costs and losses so you have a baseline and can set goals for improvement.

 - Analyze driver behavior.
 What situations, beliefs, or combinations of both are influencing drivers to become distracted?
 Look at driver behavior in the real world for insights that can lead to solutions.

 - Partner up.
 This is a big problem that needs big solutions.
 Find a partner that has the data or can gather it for you, someone that can bring AI and algorithms and experienced analysts to the table, a partner that can help determine strategies and solutions to test, whether they be programs, mobile apps, or incentives.
 The point is to complement your efforts and turn ideas into action.

 - Solve distracted driving.
-We know this is a big step!
+We know this is a big step.
 But analysis alone isn’t enough.
 We need to take everything we know about the state of transportation today and develop strategies to help drivers change their behaviors on a grand scale.
 (Paradoxically, mobile phones can help thanks to the telematics data they’re able to capture.)

-Join Arity in making an impact on distracted driving.
-Whether you work within insurance, shared mobility, or other transportation-related organization, we can collaborate to make a difference.
-Contact the Arity Distracted Driving Crew to start the conversation and join us for National Distracted Driving Awareness month starting in April for even more insights on distracted driving.
+Join Arity in distracted driving prevention.
+Whether you work in auto insurance, a department of transportation, or other transportation-related organizations, we can collaborate to make a difference.
+Contact us and join us for National Distracted Driving Awareness month starting in April for even more insights on distracted driving.